pjim/barTrack/frontend/README.md

 # Frontend

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+this is the ember frontend of the bar tracking app
 ## Prerequisites

 You will need the following things properly installed on your computer.